didlix/racheljgraves.co.uk/cv.markdown

 ## Personal Profile

 I am both an experienced software engineer and trained user–centred design consultant with a deep understanding of all aspects the product development lifecycle.
 I pride myself on being influential in affecting changes to processes that help centre product delivery around user needs.
+Additionally, I am a big advocate of using user centred approaches to designing and building products.

 Projects which help people, specifically marginalised groups are of specific interest to me.